bekzatalish/leetcode/README.md

-# leetcode
+# LeetCode solutions in Python
-Leetcode solutions in Python
+This repository contains my Python solutions for various LeetCode problems.